Makayacine/Chemistry/BindingDB/README.md

+NB
+Please note that the notebook may take up to a minute to fully render due to the large amount of whitespace output produced by PySpark when displaying DataFrame previews.

 # Predicting BTK Inhibitor Potency with Machine Learning

 This project demonstrates a complete machine learning workflow to predict the bioactivity (pIC50) of chemical compounds against Bruton's Tyrosine Kinase (BTK).
 The analysis is performed using a combination of data processing, cheminformatics, and machine learning libraries in Python.